Luciano Cruz-Coke: Politics

 Cruz-Coke was the founder of the Comisión Cultura de los Grupos Tantauco (Cultural Commission of the Tantauco Groups).
 During the 2009-2010 Chilean Presidential elections he openly supported the current President-elect Sebastián Piñera, who would later nominate him to the Ministry of Arts and Culture.

 Luciano is one of the founders of Evópoli, a conservative-liberal and centre-right party.

-Personal life

-Cruz-Coke has Spanish, French, Basque, English and Mapuche ancestry.

-Cruz-Coke is a practicing Roman Catholic.

-Cruz-Coke is married to Javiera García-Huidobro Aninat and is the father of five children.